Sofía Domínguez

-Evelyn Sofía Domínguez Acuña (born 16 December 2005) is an Argentine professional footballer who plays as a midfielder for FC Basel and the Argentina women's national team.
+Evelyn Sofía Domínguez Acuña (born 16 December 2005) is an Argentine professional footballer who plays as a midfielder for Deportivo de A Coruña and the Argentina women's national team.

 Club career

 Early career

 Domínguez started playing football at the age of 7 in different teams in her hometown, Merlo, with boys in the clubs "El Ceibo" and "Los Verdes de Rivadavia", and in girls' clubs "1 de mayo" and "Santa Teresita".
 At the age of 11 she joined River Plate and played futsal.
 Her first experience in 11-a-side football was at Platense, where she played for Calamar's U-14 team in 2017.
 In that same year she was crowned champion of the Conmebol Development League.

 River Plate

 In 2018, Domínguez joined River Plate, and that same year she was crowned champion of the U-14 Development League, winning the final against Liga del Valle de Chubut.
 In 2019, she repeated the title and became a two-time champion of the same tournament in the aforementioned edition.

 Domínguez became part of "la banda"'s first team in the 2019/2020 season.
-On 27 March 2021, she made her senior debut with the "Millonarias" in the 12-0 victory over Excursionistas, where she scored a goal.
+On 27 March 2021, she made her senior debut with the "Millonarias" in the 12–0 victory over Excursionistas, where she scored a goal.
 In 2022, she was crowned champion of the CONMEBOL U-16 Development League, this being her fourth title in this league (the first 3 were in the U-14 category).